Education in Mauritius

 Education in Mauritius is managed by the Ministry of Education & Human Resources, which controls the development and administration of state schools funded by government, but also has an advisory and supervisory role in respect of private schools.
 The Tertiary education is maintained by the Ministry of Tertiary Education, Science, Research and Technology.
 The government of Mauritius provides free education to its citizens from pre-primary to tertiary levels.
 Since July 2005, the government also introduced free transport for all students.
 Schooling is compulsory up to the age of 16.
 Mauritian students consistently rank top in the world each year for the Cambridge International O Level, International A and AS level examinations.
 Among sub-Saharan African countries, Mauritius has one of the highest literacy rates.
-According to The World Factbook - Central Intelligence Agency as of 2018, 91.3% of the population age 15 and over can read and write in Mauritius were respectively literate.
+The adult literacy rate was at 91.9% in 2022.
+According to the 2022 census, the proportion of people with higher education has increased to 8.8%.
+Mauritius was ranked 57th in the Global Innovation Index in 2023, 1st in Africa.